-The North Branch of the Chicago River is formed from three tributary streams: the 17 mile Skokie River (or East Skokie), 24 mile Middle Fork (also known as the West Skokie), and the 14 mile West Fork.
+The North Branch Chicago River is formed from three tributary streams: the 17 mile Skokie River (or East Skokie), 24 mile Middle Fork (also known as the West Skokie), and the 14 mile West Fork.

-North Branch Chicago River Watershed Workgroup (NBWW)
+North Branch Chicago River mainstem (Cook County)

 North Branch Chicago River Watershed-Based Plan Update

 Lake County Stormwater Management Commission (SMC) is updating the 2008 Watershed-Based Plan for the North Branch Chicago River Watershed.
 Projects that improve water quality and are identified in watershed-based plans are eligible for grant funding through the Clean Water Act.
 SMC led development of the North Branch Chicago River Watershed-Based Plan in 2008 and this 10-year update maintains consistency with Illinois EPA and Clean Water Act guidance.

 In February 2022, Lake County Stormwater Management Commission submitted a draft of the North Branch Chicago River Watershed-Based Plan to the Illinois EPA for their review and comments.
 Please see the draft chapters, appendices and executive summary below.